abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 For future reference, let's see some important finite categories.

-The simplest category is $0$ (enjoy the minimalism of this diagram.)
+The simplest category is $0$ (enjoy the minimalism of this diagram).

 ![The finite category 0](../06_functors/finite_zero.svg)